JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Observations and Data Reduction

 We parameterize the transit in terms of the period, $P$, planet/star radius ratio, $R_p/R_*$, time of the transit relative to the start of the observation $t_0$, semimajor axis in units of stellar radii $a/R_*$, inclination $i$, eccentricity $e$ and argument of periastron $\omega$.
 Because the JWST observations do not meaningfully constrain $P$, $i$, $e$, or $\omega$, we place informative Gaussian priors on these parameters that are derived from the reported maximum likelihood values and uncertainties from the studies referenced in Table \ref{tbl:priors}.
 We place uninformative uniform priors on $R_p/R_*$ (uniform between 0 and 1), $t_0$ (uniform between the beginning and end of the observation), and $a/R_*$ (uniform between $\mu_{t_0}\pm10\sigma_{t_0}$ where $\mu_{t0}$ and $\sigma_{t0}$ are the mean and standard deviation of the reported $t_0$ value from the reference in \ref{tbl:priors}) in order to allow the data to determine the posteriors for these parameters.
 For GJ\,357\,b and L\,168-9\,b the studies referenced in Table \ref{tbl:priors} assumed a fixed eccentricity of zero.
 For these cases we also set eccentricity to zero rather than fitting for its value.
 For the limb-darkening parameters we use informative priors computed with \texttt{ExoTiC-LD} \citep{Grant2024} using the MPS-ATLAS-1 stellar models with the stellar parameters given in Table \ref{tbl:planetary_stellar_params}.

 We use MCMC sampling to infer the parameters of the transit and systematics model.
 We run 60 chains for 100,000 samples each, discarding the first 5,000 samples of each chain as burn-in, for a total of 5,700,000 samples.
 We simultaneously model all available visits of each target, but we model the white light curves for the NRS1 and NRS2 detectors separately in order to account for differences in the properties of the detectors, and to assess the agreement in the transit parameters between them.
+We obtain $>2\times10^7$ effective samples for all parameters and all targets.
 In general, we find good agreement between the transit parameters for each detector with some observations showing statistically significant offsets in the transit time between NRS1 and NRS2 as has been seen in previous analysis of these targets \citep[e.g.][]{Wallack2024}.
 Table \ref{tbl:wl_posteriors} summarizes our posterior distributions for $R_p/R_*$, $t_0$, and $a/R_*$.
 Because the $P$, $i$, $e$, and $\omega$ are not well constrained by these observations, the posteriors are nearly identical to the priors and we elect not to report them in order to avoid confusion.